easmar89/varint-C-extension-for-python/README.md

 # cvarint - A C Extension for Python

 After having implemented protobuf varint with python [here](https://github.com/easmar89/protobuf-varint), it was time to step up the challenge and implement a C extension for Python that implements varint encoding and decoding.
-The primary purpose of this exercise is to provide a learning opportunity for understanding and exploring various aspects of software development, such as:
+The primary purpose of this exercise is to provide a learning opportunity for understanding and exploring various aspects such as:

-- Reading and understanding large codebases (CPython)
+- Reading and navigating large codebases (CPython)
+- Understanding the relationship between C and Python, and how Python built-in functions map to C functions under the hood.
 - Building and working with C extensions for Python
-- Enhancing performance of a Python program through C extensions, as indicated in the results below.
+- Observing the performance gains provided by C, and understanding why some functionalities are better implemented with C extensions instead of using raw Python, especially when better performance is required.

 ## Overview